extremenetworks/Integrations/Infoblox/ext_attributes/README.md

 `Mac $macAddress Status $state Auth $authType SwitchIP $switchIP SwitchPort $switchPortId SwitchLocation $switchLocation Profile $nacProfileName User $username Reason $reason Time $lastSeenTime`

 ## Testing and usage
-###Extensible attributes in the IPAM and DHCP
+### Extensible attributes in the IPAM and DHCP
-Extensible attributes are stored in Infoblox database only for Fixed Address / Reservation and for DNS objects:
+* Extensible attributes are stored in Infoblox database only for Fixed Address / Reservation and for DNS objects
 ![It-works-IB1](It-works-IB1.png)
-Extensible attributes can be used in Infoblox filters for both IPAM and DHCP:
+* Extensible attributes can be used in Infoblox filters for both IPAM and DHCP
 ![It-works-IB2](It-works-IB2.png)